astravant/digitalgarden/_notes/daily-notes.md

 - Get out of your comfort zone.
 Life begins at the end of your comfort zone.
 Discomfort = growth.
 - Follow what excites you, be willing to step out of your comfort zone and share those experiences with others.
 - Don't focus too much on the past.
--

 > Don't be a prisoner to things you can't change

-- Read books, get a mentor.
+- Read books.
+All it takes is one book to transfrom your life.